 TGbf Editor: Please revise clause 9.6.7.52 ((Protected) Sensing Measurement Termination frame format) as below.

-The Terminate All TB Measurement Sessions field is set to 1 to indicate that the STA requests to terminate all sensing measurement sessions established in the TB case.
+The Terminate All TB Measurement Sessions field is set to 1 to indicate that the STA requests to terminate all sensing measurement sessions established in the TB case excluding those solicited by SBP procedures (#3508).
 The Terminate All TB Measurement Sessions field is set to 0 to indicate that the STA does not request to terminate all the sensing measurement sessions established in the TB case.
 If the Terminate All TB Measurement Sessions field is set to 1, the TB/non-TB Measurement Session Type field and the Measurement Session ID Indication field are reserved.

 Discussion on CID 3065: